-Bring about 6 cups of water to a rolling boil.
+Bring a medium pot of water to a rolling boil (about 6 cups).

-Cook to desired firmness, stirring occasionally, about 8-9 minutes.
-Expect some foam.
+Cook to desired firmness, stirring frequently, about 7-8 minutes (expect foam).

 Strain and rinse with water.

 Return Banza to warm pot.
-Add 1/4 cup lowfat milk, then sprinkle cheese overtop.
-For a richer flavor, add 2 tbsp unsalted butter.
+Add 1/2 cup unsweetened dairy-free milk, then sprinkle cheese overtop.
+(Optional: add 2 tbsp vegan butter for a richer flavor).